OCA/connector-magento/magentoerpconnect/doc/11_tutorial_development.rst

 Observations:

 * Decorated by ``@magento``: this synchronizer will be available for all versions of Magento.
-Decorate for instance with ``@magento1700`` to activate it for Magento 1.7 only.
+Decorated with ``@magento1700`` it would be only available for Magento 1.7.
 * ``_model_name``: the list of models allowed to use this synchronizer
 * We just override the ``_import_record`` hook, the search has already be done in